Author name: Susan Taylor Brand

 Looking for the Writer Within the Life: Hemingway Museum Key West

 This is the attraction we came to Key West to see, the Hemingway Museum, Key West.
 This is a two story bungalow on high ground in the middle of the island.
-It was the family home of Hem and Pauline Pfeiffer, the woman who stole him from Hadley, and their two sons.
-Bad Pauline I
+Surrounded by roads commonly walked by tourists, by wandering bantam roosters, men wearing hats of all types, and inhabited by polydactl cats, this is

 Scroll to Top